superlinear-space/aioms_ui/README.md

 3. **Access the Application**
    - Open your browser and navigate to `http://localhost:5173`
    - The dashboard will load with a professional UI for cluster management
+   - **Note**: This is currently a frontend-only application with mock data

 ## 📁 Project Structure